djay/covidthailand/README.md

 - [MOPH OPS Dashboard: ArcGIS](https://mophgis.maps.arcgis.com/apps/opsdashboard/index.html#/bcd61791c8b441fa9224d129f28e8be0?) - current usage of hospital resource but seems no longer updated (since mid last year?)

 ## Change log
+- 2021-08-16 - Move ATK to tests plot and remove from types plot
+- 2021-08-16 - Plots of more age ranges for deaths, excess deaths and cases
 - 2021-08-15 - Dashboard parsing for provinces and ages with downloads
 - 2021-08-02 - Add ATK cases parsing from dashboard and put in case_types plot
 - 2021-07-30 - Add plots for excess deaths